Antho1426/react-advent-calendar-2022-nina/README.md

 ## 2. Technologies

-To realize this project, in addition to Typescript, HTML and CSS web languages, I leveraged from a higher perspective following technologies:
+To realize this project, in addition to Typescript, HTML and CSS web languages, I leveraged, from a higher perspective, following technologies:

 - [React JS](https://reactjs.org/): A famous JavaScript library for building user interfaces.
 - [Vite](https://vitejs.dev/): A build tool aiming at providing a faster and leaner development experience for modern web projects.